Milliman-PRM/Milliman-Access-Portal/Notes/System Architecture.md

 * **Availability Sets** - Management layer for VMs to keep them isolated within the data center.
 Makes the VMs more resilient to power, hardware, and network failures within the data center.

-* **Virtual Machines** - 2 for QlikView Server, 2 for QlikView Publisher, 2 for file server clustering
+* **Virtual Machines** - 2 for QlikView Server, 2 for QlikView Publisher, 2 for file server clustering, 2 for domain controllers

 * **Network Security Groups** - Network-level security configuration for VMs.
 Applies Firewall rules to VMs which use the Security Group.